Here are some great ideas for fast growing seeds – perfect for kids!

 Whether you are introducing your kids to gardening, or making crafts or science projects that involve growing seeds – it can often be beneficial to use seeds that sprout quickly!
 I did some research and tried out various options.
-One of our favourite ways to plant seeds is in plastic cups.
+One of our favorite ways to plant seeds is in plastic cups.
 Cheap, transportable (great for classrooms!) but also you can actually see the roots forming!

 Vegetables and Herbs: